nbnnaji/sorting_algorithms/README.md

 # Analyzing the algorithm
 Algorithm runs through a sequence of n-iterations and in the i<sup>th</sup> iteration, algorithm now looks at the part of index i onwards to locate the smallest index and put it into the sorted region.
 # Efficiency
 OS dependent, hardware dependent and variations in some languages can affect efficiency.
 Focus should  then be on system independent factors.
+Hence defining the size of the input would help in determining running time.
 ## Asymptotic Time Complexity